5 Healthcare Trends for 2022

-As wearable technology, such as Fitbits and Apple Watches, advances, the implications for patient care are widespread.
+As wearable technology, such as Fitbits and Apple Watches, advances, the implications for patient care and digital health trends are widespread.
 Wearable technology is a great tool, as it allows you to track additional metrics and create new goals with patients.
-In 2021, wearable trackers will become increasingly more compliant with EHR systems, allowing an additional way for providers to connect with their patients.
+In 2022, wearable trackers will become increasingly more compliant with EHR systems, allowing an additional way for providers to connect with their patients.

 With syncing capabilities, providers can easily check in on client progress each day, offering feedback and motivation.
 Being able to see daily progress, especially from metrics not usually tracked by wellness professionals, allows providers to have a more comprehensive view of a client’s journey when working with them.
 The extra data from wearables gives providers the ability to personalize wellness goals, so they are realistic and achievable for clients.

 How Healthie fits: Healthie’s EHR and patient engagement platform already has the capability to sync with your patients’ wearable technology.
 Data from their device will automatically sync with their portal, making for easy metrics tracking and outcomes measurement.
-Learn more here.
+To learn how you can try out some of our most sought after features for free, click here.